 Advice on Measures for Defined Terms

 The board resolution requests advice on measures for each of the three defined terms.
 Below are the working group’s recommended measures, including columns indicating ICANN staff assessment of difficulty in obtaining and reporting each measure, along with the source of data.

+[At this point we should explain the distinction between obtainable and reportable, and mention the values these can have.
+Perhaps the value “doubtful” even deserves a separate explanation? ]

 Several measures call for “relative incidence” of the data, which would divide the raw data by the total number of registrations in each gTLD zone.
 This is intended to put small or new zones on a comparable basis with experience in larger and more established zones.